nib-docs/frontend/frameworks/react/testing.md

 ```

+Tooling:

+- Use `chai` expect syntax
+- use jquery like methods that give good diffs using standard chai methods

 ## TODO:
 - there's no need to re-render because you can test handler*() and render() methods separately
 - need to export undecorated components - could use es7 decorators and babel-remove-decorator-plugin